dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 We have created a Google Spreadsheet to collect information of online stores which sells vegetarian food in China.
-You can view it [here](https://docs.google.com/spreadsheets/d/1NYiFF9QnKlpXws6vpz6vn6wdMyJ7fxrI/edit?usp=sharing&ouid=109340830272930732309&rtpof=true&sd=true).
+You can view it [here](https://docs.qq.com/sheet/DZFNyeGl4bWplSkxY).
-The database will be update monthly.
+Feel free to add more shops if you know any.